Fundament-Software/scopes/doc/cpp_users.rst

 Scopes supports the C standard library through the clang bridge accessible by the `include` mechanism.

-At the time of writing, only a few containers from the C++ standard library have functional equivalents in Scopes yet.
+Only a few containers from the C++ standard library have functional equivalents in Scopes yet.
 Here is a comparison table:

 ======================= ====================
 C++                     Scopes